Last Updated on December 19, 2023 by Amit Bansal

 Select the one you need to insert and click Insert to add it.
 This will add the 3D model to your email body.
 You can easily move and drag the image wherever you like to.

 Customize a 3D Model in Outlook

 You can edit by using the various editing options that will show up via 3D Model Tools.
 It can be rotated or tilted in any direction.
 It is important to note, however, that the viewer needs to be on a network that is connected to your Outlook.

 The 3D Model tab only appears when you insert and click on the image, 3D Model tab consists of a handful of tools that help to refine and modify the image accordingly.

 Select and Change the View

-You can change the view of the model, go to the 3D model view, you can use the up and down arrow to check out the different views, or can expand the list by clicking on expending key, you can select the view briefly to change the 3D model of the same selection you made.
+You can change the view of the model, go to the 3D model view, you can use the up and down arrow to check out the different views or can expand the list by clicking on the expending key, can select the view briefly to change the 3D model of the same selection you made.